esper-io/console_docs/docs/devices-groups/logs.md

 ## How to Capture Logs For a Single Device?

 Capture bug reports to diagnose your devices.
-Bug reports can be enabled through mutli-app or kiosk mode.
+Bug reports can be enabled through mutli-app.
 A notification will appear requesting permission before each device can upload the report to the console.